ManagerJS/paper-code/whole-root/README.md

 State the problem clearly and consistently every time using the **Problem Statement** above.

-+ Candidates commonly employ a loop to brute force the solution and they should be able to identify this possibility on their own.
++ Candidates commonly use a loop to brute force the solution and they should be able to identify this possibility on their own.
-+ Candidates may be embarrassed to attempt such a brute force technique.
-You may probe them on their thinking and get around to reassuring them that a brute force solution would be an acceptable starting point.
++ Using a brute force technique may embarrass candidates.
+You might probe them on their thinking and get around to reassuring them that a brute force solution would be an acceptable starting point.
 + Candidates may fail to check the input.
-Point them to the examples showing the function being called with strings, `null`, and negative numbers.
+Point them to the examples calling the function with strings, `null`, and negative numbers.
 See if they add checks to their solution.
-+ Once a brute force solution is employed, probe on how the candidate might make the solution more efficient.
++ If the candidate completes a brute force solution, probe on how they might make the solution more efficient.
 They should be able to identify at least some of the following ideas:
     + What about exiting the loop as soon as `i*i > x`?
     + What about performing a binary search rather than incrementing by 1?
     + with the  exception of 0, and 1, the whole root of a number is never greater than `x/2`.
 What about terminating when `i > x/2`?

 ## Expanding Beyond JS

-Once the function has been defined you can quickly probe into their comfort with assembling web pages by asking them to expand their solution into a simple web page.
+Once the candidate has defined the function you can briefly probe into their comfort with assembling web pages by asking them to expand their solution into a simple web page.

 ### Problem Statement: